 Holiday Valley’s snowmaking system is comprised of 540 tower guns (including 237 automated guns), 50 ground guns and 590 hydrants.
 Most of the snowguns are manufactured by HKD.
 The newest guns installed in 2011, 2012, 2013, 2014 and 2015 are HKD Tower Impulse guns which are adjustable for air temperature and humidity.
 As the air temperature and humidity drop, the amount of compressed air can be decreased, which saves energy.

 In 2005, Holiday Valley installed automated snowmaking on Cindy’s Run which allowed snowmakers to turn all of the guns on at the same time.
-The latest round of automated snowmaking is the HKD Klix system, which was installed on Mardi Gras in 2011, on Yodeler, Morning Star and the Candy Cane loop in 2012, on Sunrise, Edelweiss and Foxfire in 2013 and on The Wall, Snowledge, Crystal and Morning Star in 2014 and Tannenbaum and Fiddler's Elbow in 2015.
+The latest round of automated snowmaking is the HKD Klix system, which was installed on Mardi Gras in 2011, on Yodeler, Morning Star and the Candy Cane loop in 2012, on Sunrise, Edelweiss and Foxfire in 2013, on The Wall, Snowledge, Crystal and Morning Star in 2014 and Tannenbaum and Fiddler's Elbow in 2015.
 Automation has the advantage of quick startups and shut downs, so even if favorable snowmaking temperatures exist for just an hour, the system can make snow.
 The Klix system also has weather stations that monitor temperature and humidity and the guns can automatically and individually adjust to changes.

 The water for the snowmaking system is supplied from the ponds on the golf course and the 64 million gallon Spruce Lake, located at the top of the Spruce Lake Quad lift.
 Spruce Lake was constructed during the summer of 2006 and it doubled the amount of water available for snowmaking.